Viola (trawler): Kapduen and Dias - whaling

 Many vessels from Hellyer's North Sea fleet were lost during the war.
 After the war Hellyer decided to concentrate on the distant fishing grounds off the coast of Iceland and the Barents Sea.
 Consequently, in 1918 they sold-off the remaining North Sea trawlers, including Viola, which they sold to Massey & Sons.
 In the following year Massey sold her to L. Thorsen of Norway, who renamed her Kapduen.
 The whaling firm of Nils Torvald Nielsen Alonso acquired Thorsen and converted Kapduen for whaling, fitting her with a new bridge forward of the funnel.

 She was renamed Dias in 1924 and over the next few years whaled off the coast of Africa.
 By 1927 she was laid up at Sandefjord.

 Dias - sealing and expeditions

-Dias was then sold to Compañía Argentina de Pesca, who moved to Grytviken in South Georgia for sealing.
+Dias was then sold to Compañía Argentina de Pesca, who moved her to Grytviken in South Georgia for sealing.

 She also served as a support vessel for expeditions in the South Atlantic, supporting the Argentine weather station at Laurie Island, the Kohl-Larsen Expedition of 1928/9, the British South Georgia Expedition of 1954/55, the topographical surveys carried out by Duncan Carse between 1951 and 1957, and the Bird Island Expedition of 1958.